slaFFik/BP-Default-Data/readme.txt

 Clear BuddyPress button will truncate tables: messages, groups, notifications, friends, forum posts, xprofile.
 All users except one with ID=1 and all corresponding data (usermeta, activity etc) will be deleted too.

-And turn off email notifications in profile (frienship accepted and messages received) - or you will spam yourself :) Imported users have these settings already turned off.
+And turn off email notifications in profile (friendship accepted and messages received) - or you will spam yourself :) Imported users have these settings already turned off.

 == Installation ==